onedata/onedata-documentation/README.md

 you can format your code using `Format Document` VSCode command (accessible using `ctrl+shift+p`).
 If it does not work, try restarting VSCode.

-It is also recommended to change your workspace settings to enable auto-formatting on each file save (use `ctrl+shift+p` and type `open workspace settings (JSON)`):
+It is also recommended changing your workspace settings to enable auto-formatting on each file save (use `ctrl+shift+p` and type `open workspace settings (JSON)`):

 ```json